 Back to Top

-Travel to Tacuarembo to stay at the Panagea Ranch.
-We work with the sheep and cows and learn how gauchos interact with the world economy and how they manage their commodity exporting businesses.
+Visit to Tacuarembo: Students will stay at the Panagea Ranch where they will work with the sheep and cows to learn how gauchos interact with the world economy and how they manage their commodity exporting businesses.

 *Tentative itinerary subject to change